Motion of no confidence: History

 The first motion of no confidence against an entire government occurred in March 1782 when, following news of the British defeat at Yorktown in the American Revolutionary War the previous October, the Parliament of Great Britain voted that it "can no longer repose confidence in the present ministers".
 British Prime Minister Lord North responded by asking King George III to accept his resignation.
 That did not immediately create a constitutional convention.
 Although it is considered the first formal motion of no confidence, Sir Robert Walpole's resignation after a defeat on a vote in the House of Commons in 1742 is considered to be the first de facto motion of no confidence.

 During the early 19th century, attempts by prime ministers, such as Robert Peel, to govern in the absence of a parliamentary majority proved unsuccessful, and by the mid-19th century, the power of a motion of no confidence to break a government was firmly established in the UK.

-In the United Kingdom, 11 prime ministers have been defeated through a no-confidence motion, but there has been only one such motion since 1925, in 1979 (against James Callaghan).
+In the United Kingdom, 11 prime ministers have been defeated through a no-confidence motion, but there has been only one such defeat since 1925, in the 1979 vote of no confidence in the Callaghan ministry against James Callaghan.

 In modern times, the passage of a motion of no confidence is a relatively rare event in two-party democracies.
 In almost all cases, party discipline is sufficient to allow a majority party to defeat a motion of no confidence, and if faced with possible defections in the government party, the government is likely to change its policies, rather than lose a vote of no confidence.
 The cases in which a motion of no confidence has passed are generally those in which the government party's slim majority has been eliminated by either by-elections or defections, such as the 1979 vote of no confidence in the Callaghan ministry in the UK which was carried by one vote and forced a general election, which was won by Margaret Thatcher's Conservative Party.

 Motions of no confidence are far more common in multi-party systems in which a minority party must form a coalition government.
-That can mean that there have been many short-lived governments because the party structure allows small parties to defeat a government without the means to create a government.
+That can mean that there have been many short-lived governments because the party structure allows small parties to defeat a government which does not have the majority needed to create a government.
 This has widely been regarded as the cause of instability for the French Fourth Republic and the German Weimar Republic.
 More recent examples have been in Italy between the 1950s and 1990s, Israel, and Japan.